MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-18-how-azure-active-directory-connect-syncs-passwords.md

 2. Secure remote access to&nbsp;your network by&nbsp;using **multi-factor authentication**, so&nbsp;that&nbsp;the&nbsp;knowledge of&nbsp;someone’s password is&nbsp;not enough to&nbsp;get access to&nbsp;corporate resources.
 3. Never, ever, under no circumstances, sync passwords of&nbsp;**administrative accounts** (Domain Admins, Schema Admins, etc.) to&nbsp;ANY cloud service.

-And for&nbsp;those who&nbsp;are still in&nbsp;doubt, Microsoft offers an&nbsp;alternative, the&nbsp;so-called [Federated Identity](https://support.office.com/en-us/article/Understanding-Office-365-identity-and-Azure-Active-Directory-06a189e7-5ec6-4af2-94bf-a22ea225a7a9#BK_Federated).
-The&nbsp;difference is&nbsp;that&nbsp;passwords are verified by&nbsp;the&nbsp;on-premises Active Directory, which&nbsp;means that&nbsp;the&nbsp;password hashes do&nbsp;not need to&nbsp;be&nbsp;synchronized to&nbsp;Azure AD.
+And for&nbsp;those who&nbsp;are&nbsp;still in&nbsp;doubt, Microsoft offers an&nbsp;alternative, the&nbsp;so-called [Federated Identity](https://support.office.com/en-us/article/Understanding-Office-365-identity-and-Azure-Active-Directory-06a189e7-5ec6-4af2-94bf-a22ea225a7a9#BK_Federated).
+The&nbsp;difference is&nbsp;that&nbsp;passwords are&nbsp;verified by&nbsp;the&nbsp;on-premises Active Directory, which&nbsp;means that&nbsp;the&nbsp;password hashes do&nbsp;not need to&nbsp;be&nbsp;synchronized to&nbsp;Azure AD.

 ## Sample implementation